All Episodes

 It could be that the Democrats will wish it into existence.

-If the Democrats were not acting like they are, there's no chance whatsoever that Trump would try to stay in office for a third term.
+I think if the Democrats were not acting like they are, there's no chance whatsoever that Trump would try to stay in office for a third term.

 None at all.

-But the way they're acting, they're going to create a situation where here's the deal, Mr. Trump.
+But the way they're acting, they're going to create a situation where, here's the deal, Mr. Trump.

 We're just going to return the favor.

-So if you were Trump, the only reason, like the really strong reason to try to overthrow the country and stay in power, is because the Democrats would kill you if you don't.
+So if you were Trump, the only reason, like the really strong reason to try to overthrow the country and stay in power is because the Democrats would kill you if you don't.

-Uh but that's what I'm looking for.
+But that's what I'm looking for.

 All right.